Amazon's German workers threaten strike before Christmas

 Verdi is ready to call a strike when it hurts Amazon the most and only “serious negotiations” on the part of the company would avert a walkout, he was quoted as saying.

-The union has organized short strikes this year to force Amazon to accept collective bargaining agreements in the mail order and retail industry as benchmarks for workers’ pay at Amazon’s German distribution centers.
+The union has organised short strikes this year to force Amazon to accept collective bargaining agreements in the mail order and retail industry as benchmarks for workers’ pay at Amazon’s German distribution centres.

-Amazon has maintained that it regards staff at its centers in the cities of Bad Hersfeld and Leipzig as logistics workers and that they receive above-average pay by the standards of that industry.
+Amazon has maintained that it regards staff at its centres in the cities of Bad Hersfeld and Leipzig as logistics workers and that they receive above-average pay by the standards of that industry.

 “Job descriptions for staff are typical of the logistics industry such as the storage, packaging and dispatch of goods,” said a spokeswoman for Amazon Germany.